jcoglan/svn2git/README.markdown

 specified trunk=foo branches=bar and tags=foobar it would be referencing
 http://svn.example.com/path/to/repo/foo as your trunk, and so on.
 However, in case 4 it references the root of the repo as trunk.

+### Repository Updates ###

+As of svn2git 2.0 there is a new feature to pull in the latest changes from SVN into your git repository created with svn2git.
+This is a one way sync, but allows you to use svn2git as a mirroring tool for your SVN repositories.

+The command to call is:

+        $ cd <EXISTING_REPO> && svn2git --rebase

 Authors
 -------